Write-with-LAIKA/drama-engine/README.md

 ## 🛸 Intended Use

 The intended way for working with the Drama Engine is to first define companions and their actions.
 The you set up individual chats or group chats with them.
 In order to display the chat and make the actions available, some interface work is necessary.
-As you can see above, all the chat history is always in the Chat object and there's a callback for whenever a new message comes in.
+As you can see above, all the chat history is always in the `Chat` object and there's a callback for whenever a new message comes in.

-## Extending the Drama Engine
+## ⚙️ Extending the Drama Engine

 The easiest way to extend the current functionality of the Drama Engine is to write new instruction deputies.
 Those just have a job defined that replaces most of the deputy prompt when sent to the model.
 The companion hosting the deputy then directly forwards the prompt’s result as if they had replied by themselves.
 Adding a new instruction deputy requires a line defining the deputy and another one defining an action that uses this deputy.